izikeros/blog/content/posts/2022-06-05-lesser-known-backtesting-libraries.md

 <!-- /MarkdownTOC -->

 This article describe lesser-known python libraries/scripts that can be used for backtesting.
-Here is list of most popular backtesting libraries that are exclued from scope of this article:
+[Here](https://safjan.com/popular-backtesting-libraries/) is list of most popular backtesting libraries that are excluded from scope of this article.

 <a id="bt"></a>
 ## Bt